Mission and Strategy

 Our mission is to walk with those who are hurting in Fayette and Coweta counties by providing a safe environment, sharing the love of Christ, and promoting long-term change.

 This mission is accomplished through an innovative process of holistic care.
-This holistic care includes a strategy of caring for each person physically, emotionally, relationally, financially, mentally and spiritually.
+This holistic care includes a strategy of caring for each person physically, emotionally, relationally, financially, mentally, educationally, and spiritually.